About This Episode

 Yara Hawari 2:03

 The genocide in Gaza isn’t happening in a vacuum.
 It’s happening in a wider context of aggressive Israeli settler colonialism, but also shifting alliances in the region, which is very apparent in the way that regimes and leaders have responded to various developments.
-Can you give us a bit of a historical context that will help us understand this?
+Can you give us a bit of historical context that will help us understand this?

 Abdullah Al-Arian 2:26

-And so we already have this kind of deeply intricate relationship in which there was not a significant challenge in the very early years of the Zionist project, which includes of course, the thirties and forties, but then through 1948, and then even today into the 1950s.
-And this shifts once you start to have revolutionary projects, the rise of Nazism, for instance, but even
+So we already have this deeply intricate relationship in which there was not a significant challenge in the very early years of the Zionist project — which includes of course the thirties and forties, through 1948, and then into the 1950s.
+This shifts once you start to have revolutionary projects, the rise of Nasserism for instance, but even things like the Ba’ath, the role of communists in the region throughout the 1950s and 60s, that attempt to confront Zionism at that point but obviously fall short in a number of ways.

-And it’s the largest Arab state and the most significant Arab state in many ways in terms of its political and cultural influence for the previous half century.
-But that then takes us down a path in which normalization not only becomes an option for these states, but that you end up seeing the emergence of an entire class, a political elite class that is taking it on as a project in opposition to not just those large swaths of the populations within their societies that, of course, continue to see Palestinian liberation as a core component of their own national identities and as part of a both national and regional political project, but also in line with a kind of realignment with particularly American influence in this region.
+And I think as a result, we then reach a period by the late seventies and into the eighties where not only do you have things like the Camp David Accords turning a completely different page — having Egypt become the first state to normalize, and it’s the largest Arab state and the most significant in many ways in terms of its political and cultural influence for the previous half century — but that then takes us down a path in which normalization not only becomes an option for these states, but you see the emergence of an entire political elite class that is taking it on as a project.

-Then the notion of Palestinian liberation becomes completely at odds with that of most Arab regimes beginning in the 1980s and beyond, with very few exceptions, of course, you see it in Syria and Iraq.
+Then the notion of Palestinian liberation becomes completely at odds with most Arab regimes beginning in the 1980s and beyond — with very few exceptions, of course.
+You see it in Syria and Iraq.
 Iraq, of course, is meant to serve as a cautionary tale for Arab states, given what happened to it following the US invasion in 2003.
-And so as a result, I think once we get closer to this moment, there’s a need to take into account the events and developments of the last decade that have in some ways upended that previous order, right?

 All of this, of course, changes in the last decade.
-Once normalization expands to a number of other states, it includes countries like the UAE and Bahrain and Morocco, as well as Sudan and the commitments that arise out of those more recent agreements tend to go far deeper that you start to see much more of a tourism exchange, you start to see educational exchanges, far deeper economic ties being established.
-So the question is what changed in the midst of all of these different events that we start to see this being a possibility.
+Once normalization expands to a number of other states — countries like the UAE and Bahrain and Morocco, as well as Sudan — the commitments that arise out of those more recent agreements tend to go far deeper.
+You start to see much more tourism exchange, educational exchanges, far deeper economic ties being established.

+All of this is to say that as those uprisings are rolled back quite aggressively and quite violently — we see the coup that takes place in 2013 in Egypt — a new ruling consensus, a new ruling bargain emerges.
 This is one that no longer has to take popular sentiments into account.
-This is one that can then basically put all of its interests into the hands of the US Israeli security arrangement that is being developed for the region.
-And we see it as a, in terms of the deeper military and intelligence ties, the deeper economic ties.
+This is one that can basically put all of its interests into the hands of the US-Israeli security arrangement being developed for the region.
+We see it in the deeper military and intelligence ties, the deeper economic ties.
+And now for the first time, you no longer have any serious expressions — even rhetorical expressions — about the Palestinian issue.

-It’s not the first, it’s not even the 10th agenda item, let’s say on kind of an Arab League summit or in terms of what the regional Arab regime press, we should say is covering on a day to day basis.
-It’s become completely forgotten.
-And that of course, is very much by design.
-And what we hear about more and more is not just this massive wave of normalization projects, but thinking about Saudi Arabia as being the final feather in the cap, so to speak, that this becomes the largest prize of all the thing that Israel and US have been attempting to bring about as a means of them paving the way for even broader normalization, bringing in countries like Pakistan and Malaysia, perhaps, and then basically putting an end to the Palestinian question once and for all.
+And what we hear about more and more is not just this massive wave of normalization projects, but the prospect of Saudi Arabia as being the final feather in the cap, so to speak — the largest prize that Israel and the US have been attempting to bring about as a means of paving the way for even broader normalization, bringing in countries like Pakistan and Malaysia perhaps, and then basically putting an end to the Palestinian question once and for all.

 Yara Hawari 11:12